AUT-DSP/DSP-Winter2021-MATLAB/HW2/README.md

 #### 2. Sinc Interpolation
-1. Write a MATLAB program to compute Reconstructed Signal Obtained From sinc interpolation
+1. Write a MATLAB program to compute Reconstructed Signals Obtained From sinc interpolation

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54024838/141498118-04e1e5cf-3761-42b7-a733-5e2296199849.png" width = "300">
 </p>

+2. Consider different values for sampling frequency and check that whether the Reconstruction is possible or not. mention the results in your Report.
-2. Compare the Reconstructed Signal with the Original one and state that where Maxima of Error happens.
+3. Compare the Reconstructed Signal with the Original one and state that where Maxima of Error happens.
-3. is it possible to reconstruct all form of signals? explain the Error cause of Reconstruction of sawtooth signal.
+4. is it possible to reconstruct all form of signals? explain the Error cause of sawtooth Reconstructed signal.

 #### 3. Additional Content: Polynomial Interpolation